Semi-device-independently characterizing quantum temporal correlations

 In our scenario, we can choose different instruments to measure the state.
 We use the notation $\{\JJax\}$ to denote the collection of instruments, where $x\in\mathcal{X}=\{0,1,2,\dots \}$ labels the choice of measurement settings (see Fig.~\ref{Fig_scenario}).
-The post-measurement state $\JJax(\rhoA)$ is then submitted into a quantum channel $\LAB$: $\mathcal{L}(\mathcal{H}_{\Atwo})\rightarrow\mathcal{L}(\mathcal{H}_{\Bone})$.
+The post-measurement state $\JJax(\rhoA)$ is then submitted into a quantum channel $\LAB$.
 Finally, the evolved state is measured by another measurement.
 At this stage, we only care about the outcome, and hence the measurements can be described by \emph{positive operator-valued measures} (POVMs) $\{\Eby\}$ that are positive semi-definite $\Eby\succeq 0$ and normalized \je{as} $\sum_b\Eby=\openone$, where $b\in\mathcal{B}$ and $y\in\mathcal{Y}$ denote the measurement outcome and setting, respectively.
-By repeating the above experiment many rounds, we will observe a set of probabilities $\{P(a,b|x,y):=P(b|a,x,y)P(a|x)\}$, \je{termed} \emph{temporal correlations}.
-The temporal \je{correlations} can be obtained by applying the Born rule
+By repeating the above experiment, we observe a set of probabilities $\{P(a,b|x,y):=P(b|a,x,y)P(a|x)\}$, \je{termed} \emph{temporal correlations}, which can be obtained by the Born rule